websioux/nxt-php-client/README.md

 $oResp = $oApp->getResponse();
 ```

-If you need to make the same query on another node :
+If you need to make the same query to an another node :

 ```
 $oApp->protocol='https';